davidsharp/build-jam/readme.md

 - draw where the piece will land?
 - port to playdate (after jam?)

-### Credits
+### Asset Credits

-* Sprites/tiles/SFX are from Canari Games' 1BIT asset pack
+* Sprites/tiles/SFX are from Canari Games' 1BIT asset pack and Kenney's 1-bit asset pack
 * Font is Somepx's Matchup Pro
+* Music is by JDSherbett
+* Dialogue frames are by VectorPixelStar